 The following are the primary procedures we performed to address this critical audit matter.
 We evaluated the design and tested the operating effectiveness of certain internal controls related to the critical audit matter.
 This included controls related to the Company's assessment of indicators of impairment loss or reversal, including controls related to the reserve assumptions.
 We evaluated the Company's reserve assumptions by comparing the current year externally evaluated proved and probable oil reserves to historical results.
 We compared the Company's current year actual production volumes, operating costs and capital expenditures to those respective assumptions used in the prior year externally evaluated proved and probable oil reserves to assess the Company's ability to accurately forecast.
 We evaluated the Company's future commodity price estimates by comparing to a number of publicly available external price curves for the same benchmark pricing.
-We evaluated the company, who evaluated the proved and probable oil reserves evaluated the proved and probable oil reserves evaluated the proved and probable oil reserves to evaluated the proved and probable oil reserves for the same benchmark pricing.
-We evaluated the company, who evaluated the proved and probable oil reserves evaluators engaged by the Company, who evaluated the proved and probable oil reserves to evaluated the proved and probable oil reserves for compliance with regulatory standards.
+We evaluated the competence, capabilities, and objectivity of the Company's independent qualified reserves evaluators engaged by the Company, who evaluated the proved and probable oil reserves.
+We evaluated the methodology used by the independent qualified reserves evaluators to evaluate proved and probable oil reserves for compliance with regulatory standards.